SAP/fosstars-rating-core/docs/oss/security/google/tink.md

-This sub-score is based on 2 features:
+This sub-score is based on 3 features:

 1. How is OWASP Dependency Check used? **Not used**
+1. Package managers: **MAVEN, GRADLE**
 1. What is the threshold for OWASP Dependency Check? **Not specified**

 ### LGTM score